hdbreaker/Nimhawk/README.md

 I break some stuff in Implant:
   - inlineExecute.nim
   - executeAssembly.nim
+  - I aso need to find where server/server/logs/admin_api_nimhawk.log is created (when /logs folder exist in root)

   When I changed the behaviour of file upload in Admin Server and the process of upload.nim, so I need to check this again and fix it.